kevintruong/til/System-Programming-Jokes.md

 Someone who believes zombies are real.

-Someone who doesn't trust their process to run correctly without testing with the same data, kernel, compiler, RAM, filesystem size,file system format, disk brand, core count, CPU load, weather, magnetic flux, orientation, pixie dust, horoscope sign, wall color, wall gloss and reflectance,illumination, backup battery, time of day, temperature, humidity, lunar position, sun-moon co-position...
+Someone who doesn't trust their process to run correctly without testing with the same data, kernel, compiler, RAM, filesystem size,file system format, disk brand, core count, CPU load, weather, magnetic flux, orientation, pixie dust, horoscope sign, wall color, wall gloss and reflectance, motherboard, vibration, illumination, backup battery, time of day, temperature, humidity, lunar position, sun-moon co-position...

+# System Program (Definition)

+A system program ...

+Evolves until it can send email.

+Evolves until it has the potential to create, connect and kill other programs and consume all possible CPU,memory,network,... resources on all possible devices but chooses not to.
+Today.